Quick Search of DRB:

 San Francisco Red Cross awareness ad campaign is slightly shocking, depicting the same street-scape after some kind of cataclysm: (seen here)

-A bit nicer locations are shown on the following Club Med ads - with a cute face in each one.
+Some lovely locations are shown on the following Club Med ads - with a cute face hidden in each one:

 Sometimes there is no need to "enhance" Mother Nature with a Photoshop job: check out this "portrait" of the actual rainforest insect: